by bringing together a diverse range of participants from different areas of the sector.

-Join our first 2023 Dynamic Accountability Dialogues, to discuss the importance of strengthening our accountability efforts to advance a kind of development that is collaborative, community-led, people-driven and equitable.
+For our Dynamic Accountability Dialogues: for Locally Led Development (held virtually May 22 - 24th 2023), Accountable Now brought together organisations, funders, foundations, and practitioners interested in advancing locally-led actions to discuss the importance of strengthening our accountability efforts to advance a kind of development that is collaborative, community-led, people-driven and equitable using Dynamic Accountability as the lever.

 Recent global events, including but not limited to the COVID-19 pandemic, have disruptive for everyone.
 The pandemic completely shifted the way civil society organisations (CSOs) work, showing that a different way of working is possible.
 At the same time, there has been a global outcry against systemic racism and colonialist practices - signalling a clear need for further inclusion and equity, feminist approaches, and accountability, among others.
 What we need is a power-shift.